Zamir Jafri: Poetry

 Jafri gained popularity for his satirical and humorous verse, as well as his columns in newspapers and periodicals.
-Over the course of his career, he authored 78 books of poetry and prose, including Aag Ik Tara, Sar Goshian, Meray Pyar ki Zameen, Musadas Badhali, Nishan-e-Manzil, Bhanwar aur Badban, Ras Mela, Zameeriat, Zameer Zaviye, Mafi-ul-Zameer, Pehchan Ka Lamha, and Zameer Hazir Zameer Ghaib, written in Urdu, Punjabi, and English representing various literary expression.
+Over the course of his career, he authored 78 books of poetry and prose, including Aag Ik Tarah, Sar Goshian, Meray Pyar ki Zameen, Musadas Badhali, Nishan-e-Manzil, Bhanwar aur Badban, Ras Mela, Zameeriat, Zameer Zaviye, Mafi-ul-Zameer, Pehchan Ka Lamha, and Zameer Hazir Zameer Ghaib, written in Urdu, Punjabi, and English representing various literary expression.

 Jafri's works are noted for blending humor with social commentary, making him one of the leading figures in modern Urdu humorous literature.